Services to Students with Disabilities

 MacEwan University inspires students through a powerful combination of academic excellence and personal learning experiences.
 Located in culturally enriched, downtown Edmonton, our comprehensive undergraduate university offers over 65 programs to 19,000 full- and part-time students.
 With a dedication to teaching excellence informed by scholarly research and creative activity, MacEwan provides an exceptional collaborative and supportive learning environment with a commitment to environmental sustainability and opportunities for community engagement.
 In support of faculty professional development, unique and enhanced services are provided through the Centre for the Advancement of Faculty Excellence (CAFÉ).

-Services to Students with Disabilities invites applications for a full-time probationary appointment commencing July 1, 2015.
+Services to Students with Disabilities invites applications to a full-time Tenure-Track, Professional Resource Faculty Learning Specialist appointment commencing July 1, 2020, subject to final budgetary approval.

 The successful candidate will be responsible for facilitating access to all aspects of the MacEwan University experience for individuals with disabilities.
 Drawing on professional expertise and judgment, including understanding of relevant legislation and policy, the Learning Specialist identifies reasonable accommodations and coordinates access to services and technologies for students with disabilities who experience barriers to full and equitable participation in their programs, courses and other post-secondary activities.
 The Learning Specialist also collaborates with all members of the university community by sharing information about barriers to full participation (including the duty to accommodate) and universal design principles, encouraging the design and implementation of an accessible learning environment and participating in initiatives to accomplish this goal.